KasrAskari/learn-Python-codes/README.md

 # Learn Python Codes

 ## Overview
 This repository contains Python scripts and examples designed for learners to explore and practice Python programming.
 It starts with beginner-friendly concepts and progresses to advanced topics, including numerical computations using libraries like NumPy and data manipulation using Pandas.
+Additionally, it includes examples for data visualization using Matplotlib.

 ---

 ## Features
 - **Beginner Basics**: Covers variables, data types, and control structures.
 - **Intermediate Concepts**: Includes OOP, file handling, and functions.
 - **NumPy and Pandas Examples**: Demonstrates numerical operations and data manipulation.
+- **Matplotlib Examples**: Illustrates data visualization techniques.
 - **Practice Material**: Includes projects and exercises to reinforce learning.

 ---

 ## Project Structure
 ```
 learn-Python-codes/
 ├── 01-Basics/                # Python fundamentals